perses/perses/ui/e2e/README.md

 ### Test data

 - The `testing` project in `dev/data/project.json` and associated dashboards in `dev/data/dashboard.json` should be used for end-to-end tests.
+  - Give dashboards names that match the tests they are associated with for ease of debugging and maintenance.
+  - Create separate dashboards for tests that mutate the dashboard to ensure that tests can be run in parallel.
 - The project does not currently have a data source that can be used to test consistent rendering in plugins (e.g. a line chart with time series data).
 Therefore, you should not write tests for this level of detail because they will be inherently flaky.

 ### Guidelines